A Complete Guide to Travel Volunteering with Workaway

 You can see one of our Workaway experiences in our youtube video here:

-Workaway is a global online platform that connects volunteers with hosts.
-It’s a simple way for travellers to gain access to thousands of volunteer opportunities from across the globe.
-It’s how we found our volunteer opportunities while travelling and were able to work in exchange for accommodation and food.
+Workaway is an online platform to help connect travellers to volunteer opportunities across the globe. how we found our volunteer opportunities while travelling and were able to work in exchange for accommodation and food.

 Hosts vary from families, individuals, businesses and nonprofit organisations.
 Some may say Workaway is similar to Wwoofing, however the main difference is that Workaway expands further than just farm jobs and offers more variety in terms of types of volunteer work.

-There are a huge range of Workaway jobs ranging right through from teaching English to design work, gardening, community developement, reception duties, home renovations and the list go's on!
+There are a huge range of Workaway jobs ranging right through from teaching English to design work, gardening, community development, reception duties, home renovations and the list go’s on!